For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 For observational studies, please provide a brief summary of your methodology, providing details of any tests to be run, observations made and other relevant information.

-Please select the intervention type from the drop-down that most accurately describes that used in your trial.
+Please select the intervention type from the drop-down that most accurately describes that used in your study.
 Options are as follows:

 - Drug: A chemical substance used as a medicine and recognised in an official pharmacopeia.
 Examples would include antibiotics and drugs used in chemotherapy

-- Supplement: A product that has been developed to supplement the diet but are not in themselves considered food.
+- Supplement: A product that has been developed to supplement the diet but is not in itself considered food.
 Examples would include minerals, herbs and amino acids

 - Device: This includes instruments, apparatus, machines or implants, for example, surgical lasers, hearing aids and MRI equipment